 The application window extends from October 18, 2018 to November 18, 2018 at 11:59 pm MDT.
 Late or incomplete applications will not be accepted.

 Step 1.
 Fill out the grant application form

 You will need to fill out the downloadable application form (DOCX, 180 KB).

 - signed cover letter including grant amount requested, project dates, and contact information

-- signed Declaration of Applicant
+- signed and witnessed Agreement and Declaration by Applicant

 - organization details

 Submit your application form as a PDF by email only to [email protected] before November 18, 2018 at 11:59 pm MDT.
 Late or incomplete applications will not be accepted.